-Although the laws in the United Kingdom and Germany, as well as most other European Union countries outline similar damages as those in the United States, United States courts have traditionally been more generous in the amount of damages awarded.
-Although the vast majority of personal injury and wrongful death cases are settled after a lawsuit has been filed but before a full trial has been conducted by the court, defendants and insurance companies are acutely aware that any trial may be conducted before and decided by a jury.
-Accordingly, those cases that are properly and diligently prepared to win at trial, are the most likely to result in a significant settlement for the plaintiff client.
+Although the laws in the United Kingdom and Germany, as well as most other European Union countries, outline similar damages as those in the United States, United States courts have traditionally been more generous in the number of damages awarded.
+Although the vast majority of personal injury and wrongful death cases are settled after a lawsuit has been filed, before the court has conducted a full trial, defendants and insurance companies are acutely aware that any trial may be conducted before and decided by a jury.
+Accordingly, those cases that are correctly and diligently prepared to win at trial are the most likely to result in a significant settlement for the plaintiff client.

 Proving damages can require not only medical records from treating physicians, but also the testimony of treating physicians, experts, and others.
 Urban Thier & Federer, P.A. has extensive experience working with medical professionals not only to secure medical records, psychological treatment records, lost wages proof, and other documentary evidence but also in obtaining testimony, including translations where necessary, to ensure that a strong damages case is put forward.